daisvke/minishell/README.md

 ### **cd**
 - The `cd` command updates `$PWD` and changes the command prompt's path when the directory is altered.
 - `cd ..` works as expected (using `chdir()`), navigating to the parent directory.
+- `cd -` is implemented.
+It replaces the '-' argument by the $OLDPWD value.
 - If `cd` is called with more than one argument, it will return an error.
 - Running `cd` alone brings the user to `$HOME`.